Bicompleteness Theorems for Team Logics with the Dual Negation: Introduction

-The prenex fragment of H (denoted H$_p$; the formulas of H$_p$ are of the prenex form Q$\phi$, where the prefix Q is a set of quantifiers with a partial order and the matrix $\phi$ is a quantifier-free FO-formula) is expressively equivalent to existential second-order logic $\Sigma^1_1$ \cite{walkoe,enderton}, and the same holds for the full logics IF \cite{hintikka1996} and D \cite{vaananen2007}.
-These logics are therefore not closed under classical negation $\sim$ (where $\sim\phi$ is true just in case $\phi$ is false).\footnote{The fact that $\Sigma^1_1$ is not closed under $\sim$ follows, for instance, from the compactness of $\Sigma^1_1$ together with the fact that one can define a $\Sigma^1_1$-sentence which is true in a model just in case the model is infinite.} The original semantics for IF were game-theoretical, with the meaning of $(\exists y/\forall x)$ captured with a game rule to the effect that the player choosing the value of $y$ must do so without knowing the value of $x$---the game is one of \emph{imperfect information} (whereas in the game for FO the players have perfect information).
+The prenex fragment of H (denoted $\mathrm{H_p}$; the formulas of $\mathrm{H_p}$ are of the prenex form Q$\phi$, where the prefix Q is a set of quantifiers with a partial order and the matrix $\phi$ is a quantifier-free FO-formula) is expressively equivalent to existential second-order logic $\Sigma^1_1$ \cite{walkoe,enderton}, as are the full logics IF \cite{hintikka1996} and D \cite{vaananen2007}.
+These logics are therefore not closed under classical negation $\bneg$ (where $\bneg\phi$ is true just in case $\phi$ is false).\footnote{This is because there are $\Sigma^1_1$-sentences $\phi$ such that $\bneg\phi$ is not equivalent to any $\Sigma^1_1$-sentence.
+This, in turn, follows, for instance, from the compactness of $\Sigma^1_1$ together with the fact that one can define a $\Sigma^1_1$-sentence which is true in a model just in case the model is infinite.} The original semantics for IF were game-theoretical, with the meaning of $(\exists y/\{x\})$ captured with a game rule to the effect that the player choosing the value of $y$ must do so without knowing the value of $x$---the game is one of \emph{imperfect information} (whereas in the game for FO the players have perfect information).
 This naturally led to the adoption (in both IF and D) of what is known as the \emph{dual} or \emph{game-theoretical} negation $\lnot$.
-The rule associated with this negation in the semantic game is simply the standard negation rule (also used in the game-theoretical semantics for FO) whereby the players switch their verifier/falsifier roles\footnote{The truth conditions of the dual negation can equivalently be obtained by first defining the conditions for negated classical atoms by translating the standard Tarskian truth conditions for such negated atoms to the semantic framework one is working with (e.g. game-theoretic-semantics or team semantics), and then defining those for complex formulas by stipulating that the following dual (or almost dual) equivalences are to hold: $\phi\equiv \lnot \lnot \phi$; $\lnot(\phi\land \psi)\equiv \lnot \phi \vee \lnot \psi$; $\lnot(\phi\vee \psi)\equiv \lnot \phi \land \lnot \psi$; $\lnot \forall x\phi\equiv \exists x\lnot \phi$; $\lnot \exists x\phi\equiv \forall x\lnot \phi$; $\lnot (\exists y/\forall x)\phi\equiv \forall x \lnot \phi$ (in IF); and $\lnot \dep{x_1,\ldots,x_n}{y}\equiv \bot$ (in D).}, and indeed, IF and D are conservative extensions of FO, with the dual negation extending the classical negation of FO.
+The rule associated with this negation in the semantic game is simply the standard negation rule (also used in the game-theoretical semantics for FO) whereby the players switch their verifier/falsifier roles\footnote{ The truth conditions of the dual negation can equivalently be obtained by stipulating that negated atomic formulas have their standard truth conditions, and that for complex formulas, the following dual equivalences must hold: $\phi\equiv \lnot \lnot \phi$; $\lnot(\phi\land \psi)\equiv \lnot \phi \vee \lnot \psi$; $\lnot(\phi\vee \psi)\equiv \lnot \phi \land \lnot \psi$; $\lnot \forall x\phi\equiv \exists x\lnot \phi$; $\lnot \exists x\phi\equiv \forall x\lnot \phi$; $\lnot (\exists y/\{x\})\phi\equiv (\forall y/\{x\} ) \lnot \phi$ and $\lnot (\forall y/\{x\})\phi\equiv (\exists y/\{x\})\lnot \phi$ (in IF); and $\lnot \dep{x_1,\ldots,x_n}{y}\equiv \bot$ (in D).
+(Note that there are multiple distinct versions of IF in the literature.
+I use the version in \cite{mann}.)}, and indeed, IF and D are conservative extensions of FO, with the dual negation extending the classical negation of FO\footnote{ That is, for $\alpha$ an FO-formula, the dual-negated $\lnot\alpha $ is equivalent to $\alpha$ negated with the classical negation of FO.
+Note that this does not imply that IF/D are closed under (the full second-order) classical negation $\sim$.}.